mlrun/mlrun/docs/feature-store/online-access-serving.md

 fn.set_tracking()

 # Add the system mount to the function so
-# it will have access to our model files
+# it will have access to the model files
 fn.apply(mlrun.mount_v3io())

 # Deploy the function to the cluster